My father Die (2016)

 I do know that my father was a ferocious fighter, had great potential.

 Mama said he could have gone all the way to the top.

 Said the safest place for him was in the ring.

 She blamed America for sending him into the jungle.

 Twenty years later Asher and his mother receive the news about Ivan’s early release due to good behavior.
 That’s when Asher realizes he has to carry out a major task.
 Look for Ivan and kill him before this madman shows up at their porch.
-And that’s the beginning of a long chaotic and violent trip through this poor part of the U.S. The first thing that struck me in this rather pretty vacuous film, is the strong and convincing acting of the main characters.
-Ivan is terrifying brutal.
-A bully who without a blink of an eye smashes someones brain because the person got in the way.
-He doesn’t care wether it’s a cop, a gangmember or a fragile woman he’s knocking down with a devastating blow.
+And that’s the beginning of a long chaotic and violent trip through this poor part of the U.S. The first thing that struck me in this rather pretty vacuous film is the strong and convincing acting of the main characters.
+Ivan is a terrifying brutal.
+A bully who without a blink of an eye smashes someone’s brain because the person got in the way.
+He doesn’t care wether it’s a cop, a gang member or a fragile woman he’s knocking down with a devastating blow.
 An insensible, numb and ruthless fighter.
-His posture and appearance is of such an extent that you step aside when he nears you.
-And apparently all this is the result after having fought in Vietnam.
+His posture and appearance are of such an extent that you step aside when he nears you.
+And apparently, all this is the result after having fought in Vietnam.